My Coaching Plan:

 But when you’re working remotely?
 That visibility is greatly reduced.

-Those concerns can fuel work-life balance struggles, because employees feel the need to work even harder—as if longer hours means greater security in their roles.
+Those concerns can fuel work-life balance struggles because employees feel the need to work even harder—as if longer hours mean greater job security.

 How can you prioritize work-life balance when working remotely?